-U.S. covid response may be scaled back amid congressional inaction, White House says
+Covid response may have to be scaled back amid congressional inaction, White House says

 “I don’t think enough spadework was done on why there was a need for everyone to make the compromises they needed to get this across the finish line,” said Rodney Whitlock, vice president at McDermott+Consulting and a former Senate Republican aide.
 “This popped up late.
 The justifications were not widely socialized.
 And it blew up in their faces.”

-Democrats united in attributing much of the blame to Republicans, who had demanded in a series of letters that they redirect existing stimulus money to pay for the new request.
+Democrats united in attributing much of the blame to Republicans, who had demanded in letters that they redirect existing stimulus money to pay for the new request.
 GOP lawmakers did not require the same for aid set aside for Ukraine, which was part of the same funding package.

 “Before we would consider supporting an additional $30 billion for COVID-19 relief, Congress must receive a full accounting of how the government has already spent the first $6 trillion,” Sen. Mitt Romney (R-Utah) and 35 colleagues wrote to Biden last week.

 Seeking a solution, Democratic leaders opted to tap a $350 billion fund included in the American Rescue Plan enacted last year, which gave city, county and state officials vast flexibility to use the money as they saw fit.
-But the plan essentially backfired, angering rank-and-file Democrats and state officials, who warned the approach would claw back money that some were already using for pandemic response.
+But the plan essentially backfired, angering rank-and-file Democrats and state officials, who warned that the approach would claw back money that some were already using for pandemic response.

 Govs.
-Asa Hutchinson of Arkansas and Phil Murphy of New Jersey, the chairman and vice chairman of the National Governors Association, wrote in a letter to congressional leaders that any attempt to rescind the money “would jeopardize our shared goals of mitigating, responding to and fostering a transformational recovery from this unprecedented national pandemic.”
+Asa Hutchinson of Arkansas and Phil Murphy of New Jersey, who lead the National Governors Association, wrote in a letter to congressional leaders that any attempt to rescind the money “would jeopardize our shared goals of mitigating, responding to and fostering a transformational recovery from this unprecedented national pandemic.”

 Laurie McGinley and Rachel Roubein contributed to this report.